-Australia are the second team in Group C, which also includes France, Peru and Denmark.
+Australia is the second team in Group C, which also includes France, Peru and Denmark.
 Below you will find their current tournament standings, updated after every matchday.

-Australia are ranked outside of the world's top thirty teams, are short of a genuine striker and are without a coach, so naturally they are huge outsiders to win the 2018 FIFA World Cup in Russia.
-Sports Interaction are offering odds of +30000 for them to win the tournament, however if you would rather not throw your money away there are plenty of other lines that would be much more appropriate to place a bet on.
+Australia is ranked outside of the world's top thirty teams, are short of a genuine striker and are without a coach, so naturally, they are huge outsiders to win the 2018 FIFA World Cup in Russia.
+Sports Interaction is offering odds of +30000 for them to win the tournament, however, if you would rather not throw your money away there are plenty of other lines that would be much more appropriate to place a bet on.

 Mat Ryan (Goalkeeper)